Rail transport in Japan: Tickets, fare and surcharges

 Rail transport in Japan is usually for a fee.
 In principle a fare is pre-charged and a ticket is issued in exchange for a payment of fare.
 A ticket is inspected at a staffed or automated gate in the station where a travel starts and is collected at the station where the travel ends.

 A ticket required for a travel by railway is called a fare ticket (乗車券, jōshaken), the price of which is fare (運賃, unchin).
 The fare ticket is valid regardless of number of transfers.
 Long-distance travellers (usually longer than 101 km) are allowed unlimited number of stopovers (途中下車, tochū-gesha) along the route subject to the duration of the validity of the fare ticket.
 In addition, a ride on a specific train and/or coach may require a surcharge ticket (料金券, ryōkinken).

 Except for very short railways and some tram systems with a flat fare, fare varies by distances or number of zones travelled.
 The pricing based on the time of travel (peak or off-peak) is not common in Japan.
 The children's fare (小児運賃, shōni-unchin) for children between 6 and 12 is half of the adult fare.

+For subway systems in major cities, operators commonly sell one-day or 24 hour passes, which allow for unlimited rides on that subway line for one day, or 24 hours from purchase (depending on the type of ticket).

-A recent development in the fare collection system is the stored-value card systems shared by multiple operators in large cities, such as Suica, Pasmo and PiTaPa, by which passengers can avoid consultation with complicated fare tables and lineups for ticket machines before each train ride.
+Stored-value card systems, often referred to as IC cards, are shared by multiple operators in large cities, such as Suica, Pasmo and PiTaPa, by which passengers can avoid consultation with complicated fare tables and lineups for ticket machines before each train ride.
+Reciprocal agreements allow the cards from many cities to be used elsewhere.

 There are many types of surcharges.
 For example, in JR, surcharges include: